Static motion and perceptual mechanics

 Why this line matters

-Optical movement illusions are a good test case for a broader methodological issue in my work: how to talk about strange experience without mythologizing it.
+Optical movement illusions are a good test case for a broader methodological issue: how to talk about strange experience without mythologizing it.
 These images feel uncanny, but the literature also lets them be described very precisely in terms of temporal filtering, luminance asymmetry, motion detectors, and retinotopic processing.

 • Parameter-sensitive design translation